jdeiloff/better-collective-mlops-challenge/README.md

 *   **Retry Logic**: Critical steps, such as storing predictions in the database, are equipped with a retry policy.
 If a transient error occurs, Dagster will automatically retry the step, increasing the pipeline's resilience.

 For more detailed information about the Dagster implementation, please refer to the `orchestration/README.md` file.

+#### 3. S3 Fallback for Data Ingestion

+The pipeline is designed to fetch the raw churn data and feature names from an S3 artifact store (using the `MLFLOW_S3_BUCKET` environment variable).
+If S3 is unavailable or the fetch fails, it automatically falls back to loading the files from the local `data/churn` directory.
+This ensures robust and flexible data ingestion for both cloud and local development environments.